AntoniTok/facial-recognition/readme.md

 User Manual:
 The application has been written to run from the command line.

+First download the image using docker or if you wish to run everything from your code editor follow the instructions at the bottom of the page:

+docker pull antonitokarski/facial-recognition:latest

 After downloading the image you are going to need to mount 3 volumes in order for the application to function correctly:

 1 - A folder where you will place the images you wish to add to the database (eg. 'images')